homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 evidently not the kind you could meet unconventionally.

 "I went in the diner about seven and was given the only vacant chair at a table for four.
-My table com- panions were an elderly couple and a man a little older than I, a man of striking appearance, handsome, and dark enough to suggest Spanish or Italian ancestry.
+My table companions were an elderly couple and a man a little older than I, a man of striking appearance, handsome, and dark enough to suggest Spanish or Italian ancestry.

 "The elderly couple finished their meal and left.
-The 'Spaniard' was just beginning to eat when the girl from my car came in and took one of the seats just va- cated.
+The 'Spaniard' was just beginning to eat when the girl from my car came in and took one of the seats just vacated.

 "Her glance and the
 'Spaniard's' met.
 There was
 mutual recognition and an
 emotion close to panic on
 both sides.
 The man got
-up hurriedly, put a five-
-dollar bill on the table and
-went out of the diner,
-toward the front end of the
+up hurriedly, put a five-dollar bill on the table and went out of the diner, toward the front end of the train.
-train.
 The girl grasped the